Neuro-Symbolic AI:

 The Tradeoff

-Full traceability requires explicit reasoning structures—which means more upfront investment and less flexibility in how the system can respond.
+Full traceability requires explicit reasoning structures—more upfront investment, less flexibility in responses.

 3